Vietnam.vn - Nền tảng quảng bá Việt Nam

 The database on workers is built and managed centrally and uniformly nationwide according to the provisions of the law on data.
 The Government will specify the records, procedures, places for labor registration, reception, connection, sharing and use of this database.

 According to statistics, more than 60% of working-age people have not had their employment information collected, making it difficult to access and benefit from social policies.
-Previously, the drafting agency cited data that the country had 52.1 million workers, but only nearly 17.5 million people paying social insurance (SI) had information.
+Previously, the drafting agency cited data that the whole country has 52.1 million workers, but only nearly 17.5 million people paying social insurance (SI) have information.
 The remaining more than 34 million people in the informal sector have not had their information collected and managed.

 Reality has revealed many shortcomings, especially when disbursing support packages during the pandemic.
 Apart from the VND38,000 billion package from the Unemployment Insurance Fund, which was disbursed beyond expectations due to available information in the system, the disbursement rate of the remaining packages was very low due to lack of information.